rust-lang/rust/src/doc/rustc-dev-guide/src/conventions.md

 rustc is slowly moving towards the [Rust standard coding style][fmt];
 at the moment, however, it follows a rather more *chaotic* style.
-We do have some mandatory formatting conventions, which are automatically enforced by a script we affectionately[^not_true] call the "tidy" script.
+We do have some mandatory formatting conventions, which are automatically enforced by a script we affectionately call the "tidy" script.
 The tidy script runs automatically when you do `./x.py test`.

-[^not_true]: Secretly, I hate tidy. -nmatsakis
 [fmt]: https://github.com/rust-lang-nursery/fmt-rfcs

 <a name=copyright>